 Schnall said that line of thinking can extend to managers, who might be reluctant to call out bad behavior for fear of retaliation, like posting an unfavorable online review.

 “The money issue can be quite daunting,” she said, as can be the presence of alcohol in the workplace.
 “Workplaces, where alcohol is consumed by clients or customers, are at a higher risk of harassment.
 Of course, that’s because alcohol can reduce social inhibition and impair judgment.”

 And then there’s the issue of training in an industry with a high turnover rate, she said.

-Schnall recommended that all employees and managers get on the same page when it come to identifying and reporting harassment through a clear and thorough training program, complete with restaurant-specific examples and terminology.
-A detailed policy outline should also be included in an employee handbook, she said, which should include a number of reporting options should the employee feel uncomfortable speaking directly to the manager.'Everything in the social construct of restaurants is designed for the comfort of men.' - Jen Agg Click To Tweet
+Schnall recommended that all employees and managers get on the same page when it comes to identifying and reporting harassment through a clear and thorough training program, complete with restaurant-specific examples and terminology.
+A detailed policy outline should also be included in an employee handbook, she said, which should include a number of reporting options should the employee feel uncomfortable speaking directly to the manager.

 “That’s sending the message, ‘This is a priority for us.
 Harassment is inconsistent with our values and our culture, and harassment is prohibited and won’t be tolerated,’” she said.
 “That’s critically important to have that message coming from the top of the organization.”